 - The School Safety Officer can answer questions regarding COVID-19 from:

 - Students

-- Faculty
+- o Faculty

-- Staff
+- o Staff

-- Parents/Legal guardians
+- o Parents/Legal guardians

 Health & Safety

 1. Each school and/or district reopening plan must review and consider the number of students and staff allowed to return in person.